-Psoriasis is more than just a skin condition.
-The red, scaly patches on your skin can make you feel embarrassed, anxious, and depressed.
-And the same processes in your body that form plaques also can change the levels of brain chemicals that affect your mood.
+If you have psoriasis, you already know that it is more than just a skin condition.
+Beyond the effects psoriasis can have on your body, it can wreak havoc on your emotions and mental well-being.
+In fact, the same processes in your body that form plaques also can change the levels of brain chemicals that affect your mood.

-If you feel down day after day, talk to your doctor.
+If you find yourself feeling down day after day, talk to your doctor.
 There are ways to treat both depression and psoriasis that can help clear up your skin and boost your mood.

 Psoriasis and Depression